-Diwali decoration ideas – Ideas and activities for celebrating Diwali in schools
+Diwali activities – Ideas for celebrating in KS1 and KS2 in 2023

-Get your classroom and students ready for this year's Diwali celebrations this October, with the main celebrations on the 25th, with these decorating ideas and classroom activities…
+Get your classroom and students ready for this year's Diwali celebrations in November with these decorating ideas and classroom activities…

 What is Diwali and who celebrates Diwali?